p-adic adelic metrics and Quadratic Chabauty I: Introduction

 The next substantial step was taken by Balakrishnan and Dogra in~\cite{BD18}.
 On the one hand, this important paper related the theory of~\cite{BBM16} with the arithmetic of the fundamental group of $C$, by constructing $H$ using an extension of the Nekov\'a\v{r} height pairing~\cite{Nek93} via an appropriate nonabelian unipotent quotient of the fundamental group.
 On the other hand, it showed how additional geometric data such as a nontrivial correspondence on $C$ could allow the method to be extended to recover the rational points and not just the integral points.
 This extension of Quadratic Chabauty has been used since to find the rational points in a number of cases that resisted resolution using previous methods, most importantly in the case of the Cartan modular curve of level~13~\cite{BDMTV19}, related to Serre's uniformity problem about the image of residual Galois representations associated to elliptic curves.
 Other modular examples have been computed using this method in~\cite{BBBLMTV19, AABCCKW, BDMTV2, AM, ACKP}.

 It is important to note that the surprising parts of the extension to Quadratic Chabauty in~\cite{BD18} and subsequent work such as~\cite{BD21} are the two finiteness properties stated below equation~\eqref{eq:qc}.
-Indeed, given a correspondence on $C$ one can simply compose the $p$-adic height with that correspondence and obtain a new quadratic form, but in general, there is no hope that this will satisfy the finiteness property when pulled back to $C$.
+Indeed, given any endomorphism of $J$ (or equivalently, a correspondence on $C$), one can simply consider the $p$-adic height pairing between a point of $J$ and its image under the endomorphism, but in general, there is no hope that this will satisfy the finiteness property when pulled back to $C$.

-The paper~\cite{BD18} makes full use of both the theory of the fundamental group \'{a} la Kim and Nekov\'a\v{r}'s cohomological height pairing.
+The paper~\cite{BD18} makes full use of both the theory of the fundamental group \`{a} la Kim and Nekov\'a\v{r}'s cohomological height pairing.
 However, in the end, the resulting function $H$ is fairly simple -- when pulled back to $C$, it can be expressed as the height pairing applied to two explicit divisors constructed out of a point $x\in C(\Q)$ and the correspondence.
 A natural problem that arises is thus to explain the results of~\cite{BD18} in a more direct way without the detour via the theory of the fundamental group.
 This problem was the starting point of the present work.
 We provide a solution based on $p$-adic Arakelov theory, developed by the first-named author in~\cite{Bes05}.
 One important consequence is that the function $\lambda_p$, which one needs to compute and locally expand as a power series in order the make the method work, is now (essentially) explicitly given as an iterated Coleman integral.
 Another side effect is that the theory extends without any further work to the case of primes $p$ of bad reduction, using the theory of Vologodsky integration~\cite{Vol03} instead of Coleman integration.

 To give our version of Quadratic Chabauty, we replace the use of the Nekov\'a\v{r} construction of the height pairing by a new $p$-adic analogue of the theory of adelic metrics and associated heights due to Zhang~\cite{Zha95} which we believe could be of independent interest.
 Let us recall that an adelic metric on a line bundle $\L$ over a variety $X$ over a number field $K$ assigns to each (finite or infinite) place $v$ of $K$ a real-valued norm $\|\cdot\|_v$ on the completion $\L_v$, compatible with a set of absolute values on $K$ satisfying the product formula and subject to some natural conditions.
 These guarantee, among other things, that the associated height